 HSCRC began reporting the 30-day, all-payer, all-condition, all-cause mortality measure to hospitals through the CRISP portal in CY 2023.
 The measure was developed by Mathematica based on the CMS 30-day all-payer, all-cause mortality measure and adapted for use of all-payer, APR DRG patient-level data.
 Staff believes that expansion to a 30-day measure in the payment program better captures and incentivizes the quality of care delivered by a hospital, expanding beyond the wall of the hospital.
 Staff is recommending the addition of the 30-day, all-payer, all-condition, all-cause mortality measure for the 2026 QBR program.
-In CY 2022, as shown in Figure 24 below, survival rates range from 95.2 percent to 96 percent.
+In CY 2022, as shown in Figure 24 below, survival rates range from 95.2 percent to 96.8 percent.
 While staff believes that expansion to a 30-day measure will better capture the quality of care delivered by hospitals, this measure was not strongly correlated with the inpatient measure.
 Based on PMWG discussion in October, for RY 2026 staff agrees to split the mortality weight equally between the all-payer, all-cause, inpatient and 30-day mortality and decide whether to fully move to the 30-day measure or maintain both measures if the inpatient measure is capturing different patients based on the 80 percent DRG selection.
 In the future staff may want to explore whether there is sufficient weight on mortality overall, given the significance of this outcome and because it is how we are assessing sepsis performance (as opposed to adding Sepsis bundle measure).
-However, for RY 2026, staff is not proposing to make any changes to the Clinical Care Domain.